 Description

-A single-span railway bridge carrying Ogston Lane over the Midland Main Line, and designed by George and Robert Stephenson and their Assistant Engineer Frederick Swanwick for the North Midland Railway, built c.1836-40.
+Ogston Lane Bridge is a single-span railway bridge that carries Ogston Lane over the Midland Main Line.
+It was designed by George and Robert Stephenson along with their Assistant Engineer Frederick Swanwick for the North Midland Railway, and it was built around 1836 to 1840.

-DESCRIPTION: the bridge comprises a single, 30ft wide, segmental arch formed of rusticated V-jointed voussoirs and a projecting keystone.
-The voussoirs radiate outwards to fill the spandrels and form quoins to the arch soffit, brick linings.
-The arch rises from an ashlar impost band with a chamfered top edge and a drip groove to the lower edge.
-The masonry abutments rise from an ashlar plinth, and have a slightly concave profile.
-They terminate at the bridge arch in ashlar quoining set against, and a little in advance of, the arch voussoirs.
-Above the arch, a bold ashlar, roll moulding extends across the full length of the bridge elevation, The bridge has low parapets of quarry-faced masonry with broad flat ashlar copings which terminate at capped semi-octagonal piers, the facets of which face outwards.
+The bridge is constructed from coursed squared quarry-faced Derbyshire gritstone, featuring ashlar dressings and red-brick soffit linings.
+It has a single, 30-foot wide segmental arch made of rusticated V-jointed voussoirs, with a projecting keystone.
+The voussoirs extend outward to fill the spandrels and form quoins at the arch soffit, which is lined with brick.
+The arch rises from an ashlar impost band that has a chamfered top edge and a drip groove along the lower edge.
+The masonry abutments, which have a slightly concave profile, rise from an ashlar plinth and meet the arch with ashlar quoining set slightly in advance of the arch voussoirs.
+Above the arch, a bold ashlar roll moulding runs the full length of the bridge elevation.
+The bridge features low parapets made of quarry-faced masonry, topped with broad flat ashlar copings that end at capped semi-octagonal piers, with the facets of these piers facing outward.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.